© Sergey Kovbasyuk

 After graduating from the Kiev National Academy of Music in 2010 and her brilliant victory in the Bertelsmann Foundation’s “Neue Stimmen” competition in 2011, Olga Bezsmertna became an ensemble member at the Vienna State Opera, where she has since sung numerous important roles, including Contessa (Le nozze di Figaro), Fiordiligi (Cosí fan tutte), Donna Elvira (Don Giovanni), Pamina (Die Zauberflöte), Liù (Turandot), Mimí (La Bohème), Mélisande (Pélleas et Mélisande), Tatjana (Eugene Onegin), Rosalinde (Die Fledermaus) and Alice Ford (Falstaff).

-She regularly works with renowned conductors such as Adam Fischer, Alain Altinoglu, James Conlon or Christian Thielemann and stage directors such as Marco Arturo Marelli, Sven-Eric Bechtholf or Adrian Noble.
+She regularly works with renowned conductors such as Adam Fischer, Alain Altinoglu, James Conlon, Christian Thielemann, Zubin Mehta, Daniel Harding, Axel Kober, Franz Welser-Möst, Ivor Bolton and Andrés Orozco-Estrada and stage directors such as Marco Arturo Marelli, Stefan Herheim, Barry Kosky, Christoph Loy, David McVicar, Sven-Eric Bechtholf und Adrian Noble.